Vitamin D autocrine signaling - illustrated tutorialRobin Whittle email@example.com 2021-09-25

 also occurring in other cell types, is an extraordinarily valuable

-contribution which deserves to be very widely known.
+contribution which needs to be very widely understood.

 vitamin D levels (low circulating 25OHD, produced in the liver